 Christopher Budzynski, originally from Erwinna, PA, began his training with his mother at Budzynski Studios located near Philadelphia.
 He later studied at the North Carolina School for the Arts, The School of American Ballet in New York City and Hungarian National Ballet School in Budapest.
 He joined Boston Ballet in 1995, and was promoted to first soloist in 1999.
 He and his wife, Alexandra Kochis, joined PBT in 2006.
-Christopher's repertory encompasses a variety of classical and contemporary works, including Don Quixote, Dracula, La BayadÃ¨re, Swan Lake, Romeo and Juliet, Giselle, Coppélia, The Sleeping Beauty, Rubies, Theme and Variations, Jiri Kilian's Sarabande, Paul Taylor's Company B, Twyla Tharp's Known by Heart ("Junk") Duet and In the Upper Room, William Forsythe’s In the Middle, Somewhat Elevated, Mark Morris’ Maelstrom, Drink to Me Only with Thine Eyes and Up and Down and Christopher Wheeldon’s The Four Seasons and Corybantic Ecstasies.
+Christopher's repertory encompasses a variety of classical and contemporary works, including Don Quixote, Dracula, La BayadÃ¨re, Swan Lake, Romeo and Juliet, Giselle, Coppélia, The Sleeping Beauty, Rubies, Theme and Variations, Jiří Kylián's Sarabande, Paul Taylor's Company B, Twyla Tharp's Known by Heart ("Junk") Duet and In the Upper Room, William Forsythe’s In the Middle, Somewhat Elevated, Mark Morris’ Maelstrom, Drink to Me Only with Thine Eyes and Up and Down and Christopher Wheeldon’s The Four Seasons and Corybantic Ecstasies.

-Julia Erickson, originally from Seattle, received her training on a scholarship with Pacific Northwest Ballet School and San Francisco Ballet School.
-She has toured to Europe and Asia with PNB, and danced with the Fort Worth Dallas Ballet for two seasons prior to joining PBT in 2001.
-She was promoted to soloist in 2004 and principal in 2009.
+Julia Erickson, originally from Seattle, received her training on scholarship with Pacific Northwest Ballet School and San Francisco Ballet School.
+She has toured to Europe and Asia with PNB and danced with Texas Ballet Theater for two seasons prior to joining PBT in 2001.
+She was promoted to soloist in 2004 and to principal in 2009.
 Among her principal roles, Julia has performed Swan Lake (Odette/Odile), La Bayadère (Nikiya), The Sleeping Beauty (Aurora, Lilac Fairy, Carabosse), La Sylphide (the Sylph), Diana and Acteon, and Balanchine’s Theme and Variations, Who Cares?, Prodigal Son, Sylvia Pas de Deux, Agon, and Serenade.
-She has also danced the roles of Lady Capulet in Jean-Christophe Maillot’s Roméo et Juliette, Myrtha in Giselle, “An Episode in his Past” in Antony Tudor's Jardin Aux Lilas (Lilac Garden), the Wife in Jerome Robbins' The Concert, and featured roles in Balanchine’s A Midsummer Night’s Dream, The Four Temperaments and Divertamento Number 15.
-She has also danced featured roles in Paul Taylor’s Company B and Twyla Tharp’s In the Upper Room, Nine Sinatra Songs, and Octet; and Jiří Kylián’s Petite Mort.
+She has also danced the roles of Lady Capulet in Jean-Christophe Maillot’s Roméo et Juliette, Myrtha in Giselle, “An Episode in his Past” in Antony Tudor's Jardin Aux Lilas (Lilac Garden), the Wife in Jerome Robbins' The Concert, and featured roles in Balanchine’s A Midsummer Night’s Dream (Helena, Hyppolita), The Four Temperaments (2nd Theme) and Divertamento Number 15.
+Her contemporary repertory includes Paul Taylor’s Company B; Twyla Tharp’s In the Upper Room, Nine Sinatra Songs, and Octet; and Jiří Kylián’s Petite Mort.
 Julia is the recipient of the 2014 BRAZZY Award for outstanding female dancer and is an entrepreneur and writer.